AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 due to the overhead associated with kernel launching.
 Instead, efficient use of the GPU's resources is the primary concern.
-Improving resource efficiency allows a larger percentage of GPU threads to work simultaneously, increasing effective parallelism and decrease the time to solution.
+Improving resource efficiency allows a larger percentage of GPU threads to work simultaneously, increasing effective parallelism and decreasing the time to solution.

-When running on CPUs, AMReX uses an ``MPI+X`` strategy where the ``X`` threads are used to perform parallelization techniques like tiling.
+When running on CPUs, AMReX uses an ``MPI+X`` strategy where the ``X`` threads are used to perform parallelization techniques, like tiling.
 The most common ``X`` is ``OpenMP``.
-On GPUs, AMReX requires CUDA and can be further combined with other parallel GPU languages, including ``OpenACC`` and ``OpenMP``, to control the offloading of subroutines to the GPU.
+On GPUs, AMReX requires ``CUDA/HIP/DPC++`` and can be further combined with other parallel GPU languages, including ``OpenACC`` and ``OpenMP``, to control the offloading of subroutines to the GPU.
 This ``MPI+CUDA+X`` GPU strategy has been developed to give users the maximum flexibility to find the best combination of